Maple Cinnamon Fudgy Flourless Brownies

 Looking for a healthy dessert recipe?
 Then you’ll love these Maple Cinnamon Fudgy Flourless Brownies!
 Made with black beans, sweet potato, almond butter, cacao powder and baking soda, these gluten-free brownies are easy to make (one bowl!), refined sugar-free, vegan, nutrient-dense AND yet they’re rich, decadent and super moist, gooey and fudgy!
 The perfect way to sneak more veggies and plant-based protein into your diet–no one will ever guess these flourless brownies are actually good for you!

-This post is sponsored by Jackson’s Honest.
+This post is sponsored by Henry’s Honest.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make it possible for Root + Revel to provide free content and healthy living inspiration.

 What if I told you that you could make a rich and decadent dessert with vegetables?

 What if I told you that dessert would be high in plant-based protein and fiber, but low in calories and fat?

 What if I told you that dessert would be sweet and fudgy, moist and indulgent but without any flour or refined sugar?

 And what if I told you that same dessert was so nutrient dense that it could improve your eyes, skin, bones, reproduction and immune system health?
 So full of nutrition that it could help lessen anxiety, prevent headaches, improve digestion, aid in detox AND boost energy.

 It’s true!
 These Maple Cinnamon Fudgy Flourless Brownies promise all of the above and more!
 Check it out:

 I know it sounds crazy, but instead of flour, these fudgy brownies get their bulk and density from black beans and sweet potatoes.

 Because of their high moisture content, the brownies are gooey and fudgy, but also gluten-free and super healthy!